Gurobi/gurobi-logtools/README.md

     These are just examples using the [Plotly Python library](https://plotly.com/python/) - of course, any other plotting library of your choice can be used to work with these DataFrames.

 ## Excel
-Converting your log files to Excel worksheets works on the command-line:
+Convert your log files to Excel worksheets right on the command-line:

 ```
 python -m grblogtools myrun.xlsx data/*.log
 ```

-This will show the available options and how to use the library:
+List all available options and how to use the command-line tool:

 ```
 python -m grblogtools --help